mverouden/blogdown-academic/content/post/2020-04-06-r-installation-windows-10/index.md

 {{< figure src="r-windows/9-install-r-completion.png" caption="Completion of the R installation." numbered="true" id="r_completion" >}}

 {{% callout note %}}
-Congratulations, :satisfied:, you now have R version 4.3.3 installed on your private desktop or laptop computer!
+Congratulations, :satisfied:, you now have R version 4.4.0 installed on your private desktop or laptop computer!
 {{% /callout %}}

+### Installing R Commander

+To install R Commander on your personal Windows 10/11 computer proceed by following the instructions described in [R Commander installation in R on Windows 10/11](/post/2020/04/06/r-commander-installation-in-r-on-windows-10/).